 Hair Light -senior portrait example

 Best Recommendation for a Hair Light!

-This great looking floor lamp can can help create separation from behind or above, sitting or standing.
+There are plenty of great looking floor lamps that can can help create separation from behind or above when you are sitting or standing.
 Perfect with a daylight bulb or toned bulb for a brand effect!

 Try it out!

-On camera, you can just hold a flashlight (phone flash) over your head and behind, and see how the light falls to separate you from the background!
+As a test on camera, you can simply hold a flashlight (phone flash) over your head and behind, and see how the light hits you directly to separate you from the background!

+Hair Light -senior portrait example